 This variety is often considered a prime choice compared to sports drinks that can be loaded with sugar, synthetic vitamins and artificial ingredients.

-Coconut water also contains a small amount of B vitamins which can directly influence brain function as well as energy levels needed for peak athletic performance.
+Coconut water also contains a small amount of B vitamins and natural sugar content which can directly influence brain function as well as energy levels needed for peak athletic performance.
 (Source)

 Being 95% water, one obvious benefit of drinking coconut water is